chinapedia/wikipedia.abstract.en/Page/Sunspot.md

 Solar cycle

-Sunspot_butterfly_graph.gif behavior|alt=Point chart showing sunspot area as percent of the total area at various latitudes, above grouped bar chart showing average daily sunspot area as % of visible hemisphere.]]
+behavior|alt=Point chart showing sunspot area as percent of the total area at various latitudes, above grouped bar chart showing average daily sunspot area as % of visible hemisphere.]]

 Sunspot activity cycles are about every eleven years, with some variation in length.
 Over the solar cycle, sunspot populations rise quickly and then fall more slowly.
 The point of highest sunspot activity during a cycle is known as solar maximum, and the point of lowest activity as solar minimum.
 This period is also observed in most other solar activity and is linked to a variation in the solar magnetic field that changes polarity with this period.